SpectralOps/vscode-extension/README.md

 #### Spectral binary

 This extension requires the Spectral binary to be present and available.
 You can install it from the extension or by following the instructions in our docs.
+The extension will automatically update Spectral agent, if you wish to disable it you can do it from the extension configuration.

 ### How to Contribute